KennyMcGeoch/LeetCodeExercises/README.md

 1309.
 Decrypt String from Alphabet to Integer Mapping (Easy) 1337.
 The K Weakest Rows in a Matrix (Easy)
 1342.
-Number of Steps to Reduce a Number to Zero (Easy) 1446.
+Number of Steps to Reduce a Number to Zero (Easy) 1356.
+Sort Integers by The Number of 1 Bits (Easy) 1446.
 Consecutive Characters (Easy)
 1480.
 Running Sum of 1d Array (Easy)
 1491.
 Average Salary Excluding the Minimum and Maximum Salary (Easy)